-- the IC Packaging (Phase 4): - Security IC packaging (and testing), - Pre-personalisation if necessary. - 20 In addition, three important stages have to be considered in the Composite Product life cycle: - Security IC Embedded Software Development (Phase 1), - the Composite Product finishing process, preparation and shipping to the personalisation line for the Composite Product (Composite Product Integration Phase 5), - the Composite Product personalisation and testing stage where the User Data is loaded into the Security IC's memory (Personalisation Phase 6), - the Composite Product usage by its issuers and consumers (Operational Usage Phase 7) which may include loading and other management of applications in the field.
+- the IC Packaging (Phase 4): - Security IC packaging (and testing), - Pre-personalisation if necessary (if not done in phase 3). - 20 In addition, three important stages have to be considered in the Composite Product life cycle: - Security IC Embedded Software Development (Phase 1), - the Composite Product finishing process, preparation and shipping to the personalisation line for the Composite Product (Composite Product Integration Phase 5), - the Composite Product personalisation and testing stage where the User Data is loaded into the Security IC's memory (Personalisation Phase 6), - the Composite Product usage by its issuers and consumers (Operational Usage Phase 7) which may include loading and other management of applications in the field.